Angel Number 14

 Keeping those authorities separate is what stops the article from turning into generic mysticism.

 That matters for the reader because not every symbolic echo carries the same weight.
-The route becomes more trustworthy when it shows which claims come from numerology itself and which belong to adjacent comparison systems.
+The guide becomes more trustworthy when it shows which claims come from numerology itself and which belong to adjacent comparison systems.

 A grounded practice for working with 14